 - 1 teaspoon vanilla extract

 - 3/4 cup sour cream

-Preheat oven to 350 degrees.
-Butter and flour a 9-inch square baking pan; set aside.
-In a medium bowl, whisk together flour, baking powder, baking soda, and salt to combine; set aside.
+Make the cake: Preheat oven to 350 degrees.
+Butter a 9-inch square baking pan; line with parchment, and butter parchment.
+Dust with flour, tapping out excess.
+In a medium bowl, whisk together flour, baking powder, baking soda, and salt.

-In a large bowl, with an electric mixer, beat butter, maple syrup, and sugar until light and fluffy.
-Add eggs one at a time, beating well after each addition; mix in vanilla.
+With an electric mixer on medium speed, beat butter, maple syrup, and granulated sugar until pale and fluffy, 3 to 5 minutes.
+Add eggs, one at a time, beating well after each addition; mix in vanilla.

 Reduce mixer speed to low.
 Add flour mixture in 3 batches, alternating with 2 batches of sour cream; beat until just combined.
 Transfer batter to prepared pan; smooth top with an offset spatula.
 Bake until a cake tester comes out clean, about 40 minutes.
 Transfer pan to a wire rack to cool 10 minutes.
 Turn out cake onto rack to cool completely.